simplejson/simplejson/index.rst

     be used to use another datatype or parser for JSON integers (e.g. :class:`float`).

+    .. versionchanged:: 3.19.0
+        The integer to string conversion length limitation introduced in Python 3.11 has been backported.
+An attempt to parse an integer with more than 4300 digits will result in an exception unless a suitable alternative parser is specified
+        (e.g. :class:`decimal.Decimal`)

     *parse_constant*, if specified, will be called with one of the following
     strings: ``'-Infinity'``, ``'Infinity'``, ``'NaN'``.
 This can be used to raise an exception if invalid JSON numbers are encountered.